rubocode/frontier.nvim/doc/design/origin.md

 and structure.
 This isn't a colorscheme that is done all in one file.
 The different abstractions and semantics employ a folder structure that I found intuitive.
-To maintain acceptable loading performance, this structure heavily relies on the design decision in _Lua_ that the _require_ function guarantees that any lua file is loaded just once.
+To maintain acceptable loading performance, this structure heavily relies on the design decision in _lua_ that the _require_ function guarantees that any lua file is loaded just once.